MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

   actually used).

-  It is notable, that the MontiCore language composition techniques allow Statecharts to import symbols and "transport" them to embedded sublanguages, such that Statecharts themselves including their symbol table infrastructure are rather independently developed.
+  It is notable, that the MontiCore language composition techniques allow Statecharts to automatically import symbols and "transport" them to embedded sublanguages, such that Statecharts themselves including their symbol table infrastructure can rather independently be developed.
+They don't even need to know about unforseen new symbol kinds that are used in embedded languages.

 ### Symbols exported by SC models:

 * SC models export `SCStateSymbols`.
   For each state defined in an SC, the SC exports a corresponding `SCStateSymbol`.

+  While states are stored and thus made externally available, transitions are deliberately kept encapsulated und thus state symbols do not contain any information about their transitions.

+  This also includes hierarchically nested substates.
+  When these states should be encapsuled, a reconfiguration of either the symbol storage or the scope structure would be needed.

 * Each SC exports at most one `DiagramSymbol` corresponding to the Statechart.

-- The artifact scope of an SC "Door.sc" is stored in "Door.scsym".
+* For example the artifact scope of an SC "Door.sc" is stored in file "Door.scsym" with this content:
-  Structure:
   ```
   {
     "name": "Door",